Bongo (antelope): Zoo programmes

 An international studbook is maintained to help manage animals held in captivity.
-Because of its bright colour, it is very popular in zoos and private collections.
-In North America, over 400 individuals are thought to be held, a population that probably exceeds that of the mountain bongo in the wild.
+Because of their bright colour, they are very popular in zoos and private collections.
+In North America, over 400 individuals are thought to be held, which probably exceeds the population of mountain bongos in the wild.

 In 2000, the Association of Zoos and Aquariums (AZA) upgraded the bongo to a Species Survival Plan participant, which works to improve the genetic diversity of managed animal populations.
 The target population for participating zoos and private collections in North America is 250 animals.
 Through the efforts of zoos in North America, a reintroduction to the population in Kenya is being developed.

 At least one collaborative effort for reintroduction between North American wildlife facilities has already been carried out.
 In 2004, 18 eastern bongos born in North American zoos gathered at White Oak Conservation in Yulee, Florida, for release in Kenya.
 White Oak staff members traveled with the bongos to a Mount Kenya holding facility, where they stayed until being reintroduced.